inetrg/inet-nm/README.md

     - flags to prevent power options
     - Generic command to turn on all ports or specific nodes
     - Caching usb locations
-- check if tmux is installed
 - cleanup exception handling
 - remove all or one board
-- commission ignored devices
-- shell script prepend a string to stdio
-- test paned windows with many many boards
 - allow user boards that will not get overwritten
 - Nice readme with some gifs of usage
 - Add a CLI way and example get the port live based off UID to handle reconnecting within tmux session